Pirates Ready For First Scrimmage At Dowdy-Ficklen Stadium

-Lincoln Riley is in his fifth year on the Pirate staff after accepting the position of offensive coordinator and quarterbacks coach at East Carolina on January 22, 2010 - a day after the hiring of head coach Ruffin McNeill.
+Lincoln Riley recently completed his fifth season on the Pirate staff after accepting the position of offensive coordinator and quarterbacks coach at East Carolina on January 22, 2010 - a day after the hiring of head coach Ruffin McNeill.

-Riley's impact can simply be seen by looking at the Pirate record books as his units rank No. 1, No. 2, No. 3 and No. 4 on ECU's single-season passing list.
-In addition, three of his four squads are listed first, second and third on the school's yearly total offense ledgers, including a recent record-breaking 6,086 and 6,929-yard compilations in 2013 and 2014, respectively.
+Riley's impact can simply be seen by looking at the Pirate record books as his units rank No. 1, No. 2, No. 3, No. 4 and No. 5 on ECU's single-season passing list.
+In addition, four of his five squads are listed first, second, third and fourth on the school's yearly total offense ledgers, including recent back-to-back record-breaking 6,086 and 6,929-yard compilations in 2013 and 2014, respectively.

 His tutelage of first-year starting quarterbacks Dominique Davis (2010) and Shane Carden (2012), resulted in plenty of additional school single-game, season and career records.
 Davis, selected as Conference USA's Newcomer-of-the-Year, briefly held ECU career marks for completions and touchdown passes despite playing only two seasons.
 Carden passed for 3,116 yards and accounted for 31 TDs during his initial year behind center in 2012 before earning C-USA MVP and American Athletic Conference Offensive Player-of-the-Year honors in 2013 and 2014 after becoming the first Pirate passer to eclipse the 4,000-yard plateau in consecutive campaigns.
 Carden, who wrapped up his career with an ECU-record 12,244 total yards after accounting for 413 vs. Florida in the Birmingham Bowl, also owns school single-game, season and career standards for every passing category, including attempts, completions, yardage and touchdown passes.

-Riley's scheme also presented former receivers Dwayne Harris and Lance Lewis, along with current pass catchers Justin Hardy and Isaiah Jones, with plenty of all-conference hardware, ownership of one national reception record and numerous program standards.
+Riley's scheme also presented former receivers Dwayne Harris, Lance Lewis, Cam Worthy and Justin Hardy with plenty of all-conference hardware, ownership of one national reception record and numerous program standards.
 Hardy, who Riley invited to campus as a walk-on in 2010, finished his career as the NCAA's (FBS) all-time leading pass catcher with 387 receptions.
 Although arguably overshadowed by the impressive air numbers, his alignment also featured back-to-back 1,000-yard rushing seasons by all-league performer Vintavious Cooper in 2012 and 2013